Friday, December 16, 2011

 Next, one needs to compute the radiation that will result from the electrons.
 For this, the code SRW is quite accurate and state-of the art.
 Next, one should model how this radiation can progress down the beam-line.
 For this purpose, the code Shadow is well developed.

 In modeling both the electron beam dynamics and the radiation effects from undulators, one needs to have a model for the magnetic field of a given undulator.
 The field may be computed using a code such as Radia.
 But there are also representations of the field in terms of harmonics such as the Halbach representation.
+Here's a description of the symplectic integration routine for an analytical representation from Forest.
+One may also represent it via a kick map.
+The latter two representations serve the purpose of the tracking of electrons for the purpose of tracking to determine dynamic aperture.
+Given the electron orbit, one can compute the radiation emitted.
+This can be done with e.g. SRW.

 Thursday, September 15, 2011

-electron and photon beam sizes
+Properties of electron and photon beams

 Once one knows the electron beam properties, then one can calculate the radiation properties.